-When I was seven, my dad bought me a seasons pass for our local ski hill on whim- before I had even owned a pair of skis.
+When I was seven, my dad bought me a season pass for our local ski hill on whim.
+Before I had even owned a pair of skis.
 One of my first days on the hill consisted of him accidentally losing his grip on my shoulders, sending me flying face first into a tree.
 Through wet eyes and bloodied lips, I vowed I’d never go again.
-Yet, year after year I returned to the rickety ski hill by my house- desperate to improve.
+Yet, year after year I returned to the rickety ski hill by my house, desperate to improve.
 Back then, the hill had a small two-person chairlift that took fifteen minutes to ride up for the far-too-quick six-minute ride down.
 It was quaint, and quite frankly, perfect.

 Like all things, we grew up and our hill changed with us.
 It still had the tacky season’s passes that would paste your face amongst a background of clip-art planets, but now boasted a newer, more efficient four-person lift.
 I built a circle of friends who enjoyed the same simple pleasures—nights skiing above the glowing city and dunking cold french fries in hot chocolate.

 As we grew in our love for the outdoors, we also learned to cherish and care for it.
 I believe that environmental stewardship is synonymous with being a skier or snowboarder.
 Protecting our winters was an integral part of our crew’s passion as we grew older.
 When winter would melt into spring, we’d hike up at four or five in the morning to watch the sun rise over Mt.
 Baker, appreciating the beauty our wild spaces had to offer.